 Saving in San Diego, Charlotte and Seattle is Possible by Reducing Expenses

 Even though income is high in these cities, expensive rents and living costs prevent renters from saving money without giving up on certain expenditures.
-Renting a home in San Diego would leave you with -$30 at the end of the month after paying everything from rent to taxes and living costs, but $30 is a pretty easy hole to fill with a little bit of saving.
+Living in a house for rent in San Diego would leave you with -$30 at the end of the month after paying everything from rent to taxes and living costs, but $30 is a pretty easy hole to fill with a little bit of saving.

 In Charlotte, where the median income sits at $3,181, a typical renter would have to borrow $138 each month, while in Seattle, you’d have to keep an eye on your money to not end up $197 short.
 Tulsa, Kansas City and Colorado Springs also fall into this category, where a renter ends up with deficits between $100 and $200 each month.

 In Brooklyn & Boston You Can Save as a Homeowner, but Can’t Afford to Live as a Renter

 Boston sits at the bottom of the list, and a renter in this city is likely to take on a lot of debt.
 With an income of $3,397, and after paying the $3,175 median rent, you’d only end up with a couple of bucks to put towards your $2,466 of living costs, leaving the average renter with a mind-boggling debt of $2,244/month.
 No matter how much you’d try to save, it’s impossible to live as a single renter in the city by earning just the median household income, and even with someone to share the rent, saving would be an uphill battle.